Anna Sokolina

-Anna Sokolina, PhD (née Anna Petrovna Guz) is an American architect, scholar, and curator, Routledge featured author, Founding chair of Women in Architecture Affiliate Group (SAH WiA AG) of the Society of Architectural Historians (SAH), Advisory Board member of H-SHERA Network, and Honorary advisor of International Archive of Women in Architecture.
+Anna Sokolina, PhD (née Anna Petrovna Guz) is an American architect, scholar, and curator, Founder and advising chair of Women in Architecture Affiliate Group (SAH WiA AG) of the Society of Architectural Historians (SAH), Founder and chair of SAH WiA AG Legacy Committee, Advisory Board member of H-SHERA Network, and Honorary advisor of the International Archive of Women in Architecture, as documented in the Guide to "Sokolina, Anna P. Architectural Collection, Ms2002-051" preserved in Special Collections at Virginia Tech University Library, and also referenced in the consolidated database of finding aids that provides information about the vast array of manuscripts and archival materials housed in Virginia and West Virginia institutions (ARVAS), Special Collections, University Libraries (0434) Newman Library Virginia Tech.